ssdeanx/branch-thinking/README.md

 - API Stability: 85%
 - User Satisfaction: 4.2/5

-_Note: All dates and estimates are subject to change based on development progress and platform requirements._
+Note: All dates and estimates are subject to change based on development progress and platform requirements.

 ---
-Last Updated: February 19, 2024 15:30 EST
+Last Updated: March 15, 2025 15:30 EST
-Next Update: February 26, 2024
+Next Update: March 22, 2025

 ## ⚡ Core Features